Dr Liz Davies, Emeritus Professor of Social Work

 Achieving Best Evidence statutory guidance for the investigative interviewing of child witnesses.
 [Davies L and Townsend D (2008) Investigative interviewing of children.
 Achieving Best Evidence.
 Working Together Training Together.
 Dorset.
 Russell House].

-Please contact; Dr Liz Davies, Emeritus Reader in Child Protection
+Please contact; Dr Liz Davies, Emeritus Professor of Social Work

 Room TM231A, Tower Building, 166-220 Holloway Road, London N7 8DB